-For the fourth quarter of 2016, we are donating one percent of retail sales to 350PDX to support their mission of building a grassroots movement to address the causes of climate change.
+For the first quarter of 2017, we are donating one percent of retail sales to 350PDX to support their mission of building a grassroots movement to address the causes of climate change.

 Peace in Schools mindfulness programs help young people develop compassion, calm, emotional resilience, and self-awareness.
 At a time when school violence is widespread and many teens struggle with feelings of isolation, depression and anxiety, they offer a positive alternative.
 In 2014, Peace in Schools launched the first for-credit high school mindfulness course in the nation.
 Today, new high schools are partnering with them each year to establish mindfulness courses.
 Their vision is to make mindfulness an accepted and valued discipline in secondary education.
 Our programs use mindfulness to alleviate personal and social strife in real-world settings.
 The self-supportive practices they teach are tools for life.
 We believe mindfulness leads to safer schools and a more peaceful world.

 Working toward the vision that all children have the right to read and succeed, Reading Results partners with schools to serve low-income students and students of color to provide a proven reading intervention program with paid, extensively trained, culturally responsive tutors, plus school-wide family literacy events.
 Reading by third grade is crucial to a child’s educational development.
 Falling behind creates challenges that negatively impact a child’s education and self-esteem for years to come.
 Reading Results is committed to helping struggling learners get on the path toward academic success and a brighter future.